-Referral links are ingrained in the digital marketing techniques associated with the current advertisement strategies of any company selling products or services.
+Referral links are ingrained in the digital marketing techniques associated with the current advertising strategy of any company selling products or services.

-According to Market Force, 81% of online customers in the United States get influenced by social media feeds on friends and family to make purchase decisions.
+According to Market Force, 81% of online customers in the United States get influenced by social media feeds or friends and family to make purchase decisions.

 Also, 78% of these people consider social media posts from brands helpful in their purchases.